gchq/stroom-docs/content/en/docs/user-guide/indexing/elasticsearch/indexing.md

 ### Use a common schema for your indices

 An example is {{< external-link "Elastic Common Schema (ECS)" "https://www.elastic.co/guide/en/ecs/current/ecs-reference.html" >}}.
-This helps users understand the purpose of each field and to build cross-index queries simpler by using a set of common fields (such as a user ID).
+This helps users understand the purpose of each field and to build cross-index queries more simply by using a set of common fields (such as a user ID).

 With this in mind, it is important that common fields also have the same data type in each index.
 Component templates help make this easier and reduce the chance of error, by centralising the definition of common fields to a single *component*.